 To find out if your Crown Lease is eligible for transfer or to apply for transfer contact us.

-If all requirements are met and approval is granted, the documentation facilitating the transfer will be sent to you for lodgement to the Department of Planning, Transport and Infrastructure.
+If all requirements are met and approval is granted, the documentation facilitating the transfer will be sent to you for lodgement to the Land Services SA.

 Purchasing your Crown Lease land

 You may be eligible to purchase the land specified in your Crown Lease by surrendering your lease.
 You will need to complete the application to Freehold a Crown Lease form.